 Anthony Salerno, MS, ACMHC, NCC

-Anthony works well with adolescent clients who identify as male and female, as well as those who do not identify within the gender binary.
-He typically supports young people who are depressed and anxious, yet also bright and manipulative in their process.
+Anthony typically supports adolescents who are depressed and anxious, yet also bright and manipulative in their process.
 He works well with sensitive and thoughtful young people, many of whom have abused substances.
 Many of the young people he works with are also defiant and oppositional, and like to push limits.
 Anthony does well navigating defiance and helping young people identify the underlying issues related to trauma, family dynamics, or other challenges in their lives.
 His time as a field instructor provided him with a holistic experience that he uses to support both participants and the field instructors in their therapeutic work.
 Anthony believes that being able to recognize what is inside and outside of one's control, especially in unpredictable situations, is one of the most vital components of self-efficacy and one that nature teaches best.

 Education & Prior Work Experience